caas-team/GoKubeDownscaler/README.md

 ### Missing Features

-Currentlly the GoKubeDownscaler is still a WIP.
+Currently the GoKubeDownscaler is still a WIP.
 This means that there are still some features missing.
-You can find a list of the known-missing features [here](https://github.com/caas-team/GoKubeDownscaler/labels/missing%20feature).
+You can find a list of the known-missing features [here](/../../labels/missing%20feature).
 If you think that any other features are missing or you have an idea for a new feature, feel free to open an [Issue](/../../issues/)

 ## Developing